| || |

 Masks continue to be required in specified settings.

 - Universal masking shall remain required in specified settings (in healthcare settings, correctional facilities, homeless shelters, emergency shelters, and Long Term Care Facilities (LTCFs)).

 - Regardless of vaccine status, masks are strongly recommended in indoor settings, on public transit., K-12 and childcare settings.
-All individuals are recommended to mask in public, indoor settings, and on public transit.
 Masks are incredibly effective at preventing COVID-19 infection and masking in indoor spaces and on public transit is the safest choice.